 3. Plan a date night with your hubby

 It’s common for couples to grow apart over the years as careers and the kids take centre stage.
 But don’t forget the number one person by your side – your partner!
-Head out for a nice meal or stay in for a romantic home-cooked dinner (rope him into the preparation).
+Order a nice meal in or cook a romantic home-cooked dinner (rope him into the preparation).
 Share a hobby that brought you together in the first place.
-Consider signing up for an exercise class or gym membership together – working out with your partner is a fun way to relieve stress and keep the romance alive.
+Consider signing up for an online exercise membership – working out with your partner is a fun way to relieve stress and keep the romance alive.

 4. Don’t forget ‘ladies’ night’